-During these wonderful and challenging nine months, all you need to focus on is your well-being that will ultimately lead to safe and healthy pregnancy.
-Remember to set realistic goals and try not to overdo it.
+During these wonderful and challenging nine months, all you need to focus on is your well-being that will ultimately lead to a safe and healthy pregnancy.
+Remember to set realistic goals and try not to overdo them.

 Choose only these exercises that are not too strenuous and always remember to listen to your body.
 While choosing a yoga class, make sure that your yoga teacher has some training and experience in prenatal yoga.

 Yoga during pregnancy differs quite a lot from regular yoga practice done while not pregnant.